jbrzusto/shiftwrap/README.md

      an offset (e.g. Sunrise-1h, Sunset+15m).
-A shiftwrap config file for the service will be written to the config folder, typically /etc/shiftwrap/services This is a quick-and-dirty command meant to simplify a common use-case.
+A shiftwrap config file for the service will be written to the config folder, typically /etc/shiftwrap/services This is a quick-and-dirty command meant to simplify a common use-case. shiftwrap immediately begins managing the service, which might also immediately start the service, if the current time is within the given shift.

+`norun SERVICE`
+   - ensures shiftwrapd will no longer manage the service named SERVICE.
+     This does not stop the service, but ensures that shiftwrapd will never start it again, even after subsequent reboots.

 `services`